 Artistic:

 Artistic escapism refers to activities such as painting, writing, playing music, or creating poetry.
-Artistic escapism is actually good for you as it gives you an emotional outlet through self-expression, and can also be therapeutic.
+Artistic escapism is generally good for you as it gives you an emotional outlet through self-expression, and can also be therapeutic.

 Entertaining:

 Things like reading books and watching movies fall into the category of entertainment-based escapism.
-This form of escapism has its benefits as it offers a mental refuge for a while, but it can also be a problem when the activity becomes excessive, as you end up neglecting the issue at hand.
+This form of escapism has benefits as it offers a mental refuge for a while, but it can also be a problem when the activity becomes excessive, as you end up neglecting the issue at hand.

 Imaginative: